 Since opening their art gallery, Deasil co-owners Kate and Kate have had a clear ambition that has set them apart from other galleries in the region.
 They’re always looking to reach new audiences who might not normally step foot into an art gallery.
 They believe that art should be inclusive and accessible no matter what your knowledge, background or experience is.
 They believe, art should be free to access, it should bring people together and should always remain fresh and inspiring.
 They change their exhibitions every three weeks, they keep people on their toes by always offering something new and interesting.
 They make decisions on what to display here by only choosing to display work that might change people’s perception of what ‘art’ is.

 Running Inkluded, I also have a strong mission.
 I have always believed that tattoo art should be accessible to a wide audience, and there should be more permanent places that offer information, education and inspiration.
 There are many misconceptions and misrepresentations out there about what tattooing is.
-Outdated stereotypes, media shock stories, dramatic television shows – the mass general public is fed information about this artistic industry that’s not necessarily accurate.
+Outdated stereotypes, media shock stories, buy viagra online mastercard dramatic television shows – the mass general public is fed information about this artistic industry that’s not necessarily accurate.
 Inkluded aims to interact with tattoo artists to produce an industry viewpoint that’s respectful and truthful, and above all celebrates and showcases the unbelievable artwork that’s being created all day, every day, in this country.

 That’s why we decided to curate an exhibition, by selecting 16 of the UK’s finest artists and asking them to create artwork outside of their day-to-day tattooing.
 The brief to them: create what you want, on whatever material you want, however you want.